Support SB522, a Dream Bill for Medical Freedom!

-For years, Kansans have called for stronger protections for personal medical decision-making.
-SB522 affirms and protects the fundamental right of individuals to make autonomous medical decisions without coercion, discrimination, or exclusion by government, employers, schools, or private businesses.
-But none of that will matter if the bill never receives a hearing.
+For years, Kansans have called for stronger protections for personal medical decision-making and the legislature has put us off.
+SB522 — The Medical Freedom Act — affirms and protects the fundamental right of individuals to make autonomous medical decisions without coercion, discrimination, or exclusion by government or schools.
+We will not be denied our God-given rights any longer.
+Now is the time to act.

 Act Now to Support SB522: